-The actual volume of the insides of the digesters that are listed above are all a little bit bigger than they "should be" (such as 5.3 cubic meters instead of 5 cubic meters).
-A little extra space has been added to each digester so that the chances of over-feeding a digester are reduced.
+The actual volume of the insides of the digesters that are listed above are all a little bit bigger than they should be (such as 5.3 cubic meters instead of 5.0 cubic meters).
+A little extra space has been added to each digester so that the chances of overfeeding a digester are reduced.

-One extra step has to be added before checking the 5/1 ratio on rectangular digesters if the measurements are in feet: Divide the result of multiplying the "width x height" by 3.28 or change the feet into meters.
+One extra step has to be added before checking the 5:1 ratio on rectangular digesters if the measurements are in feet--divide the result of multiplying the "width x height" by 3.28 or change the feet into meters.

 The digester sizes listed above are just examples.
-If there is a need for a different size, the chart can be used as a guide to figure out the dimensions.
-The ratios between the length and the diameter of the round digesters, and between the length and the surface area of a cross section of the rectangular digesters are also listed in the chart.
-Any ratio between 3/1 and 9/1 is ok.
-It is just that a 5/1 ratio is one of the variable factors like a slurry temperature of 35 degrees centigrade (95 F), an acid/base balance of pH 7.0 to 7.5, and a carbon/nitrogen ratio of 30.
-When the variable factors are all at their best, the digester's biogas production rate will be at its best.
-The sanitary quality of the biofertilizer will also be at its best when the variables are at their best.
+If there is a need for a different size, the charts and the equations can be used as guides to figure out the dimension.

+The ratios between the length and the diameter of the round digesters and between the length and the surface area of a cross section of the rectangular digesters are also listed in the chart.
+Any ratio between 3:1 and 9:1 is ok.
+It is just that a 5:1 ratio is one of the variable factors like a slurry temperature of 35 degrees centigrade (96° F), an acid/base balance of pH 7.0 to 7.5, and a carbon/nitrogen ratio of 30.
+When the variable factors are all at their best, the digester's biogas production rate and the sanitary quality of the biofertilizer will be at their best.

-A 1 cubic meter digester is a demonstration model.
-A 1 cubic meter digester has almost the same capacity as five 55-gallon oil drums.
-The 2 and the 3 cubic meter digesters are small family-size digesters.
+A 1.0 cubic meter digester is a demonstration model.
+A 1.0 cubic meter digester has almost the same capacity as five 55-gallon oil drums.
+The 2.0 and the 3.0 cubic meter digesters are small family-size digesters.
 Depending on family size, they could be used to meet a family's cooking needs.
-Remember, digesters will produce less gas during cold weather and rainy seasons, so a digester that is big enough most of the year--may not be big enough all of the year.
+Remember, digesters will produce less gas during cold weather and rainy seasons, so a digester that is big enough most of the year, may not be big enough all of the year.

-A 5 cubic meter digester is either a large family digester or a small business digester.
+A 5.0 cubic meter digester is either a large family digester or a small business digester.
 The larger digesters are definitely business and cooperative-size digesters.
-A 10 or a 20 cubic meter digester may be large enough to economically fuel a stationary engine.
+A 10.0 or a 20.0 cubic meter digester may be large enough to economically fuel a stationary engine.
 The engine could run pumps, small machines and electric generators, or anything that can be powered by stationary engines.
 The excess engine heat could be used to heat the digester.

-I believe that digesters smaller than 5 cubic meters will cost more in time and money than they are worth.
-The smallest digester I would want to build would have a capacity of 10 cubic meters, but I would prefer to risk my time and money on larger systems operated as business or cooperative enterprises.
-The costs of business systems are bigger than the costs of family systems, but so are the chances of making money instead of losing money.
+I believe that digesters smaller than 5.0 cubic meters will cost more in time and money than they are worth.
+The smallest digester I would want to build would have a capacity of ten cubic meters.
+But I would prefer to risk my time and money on larger systems operated as business or cooperative enterprises.
+The costs of business systems are bigger than the costs of family systems but so are the chances of making money instead of losing money.